housecurve/housecurve.github.io/docs/manual/equalize_setup.md

 ## Filter type
 Selects the type of filter HouseCurve will use to produce a correction.

-When PEQ is selected, HouseCurve will generate a set of parametric equalizer filters (peaking biquad filters).
+When PEQ is selected, HouseCurve will generate a set of peak filters.
 These can be exported as PEQ settings, biquad coefficients or converted into an impulse response.

 When FIR is selected, HouseCurve will generate a mixed phase FIR filter.
 FIR filters are exported as impulse responses.